 Seriously?
 Everyone on the train had been somehow inadvertently conned out of their direct service and began searching for answers, bewildered by the wild goose chase this man had sent us on, until the train ground to a halt in the tiny village of Lepavina.
 Behind the crumbling station building sat four Yugoslav-era coaches belching out black exhaust fumes, each one more hideously Communist than the last, and none of them with their destination listed as Zagreb.
 Without much explanation we were ferried across the parking lot by the mad ticket inspector and piled into the buses haphazardly.
 We crested hills and troughs as we snaked our way through the surprisingly green Croatian countryside before I nonchalantly turned to Kate, both of us covered in sweat from our manic journey, and said “… where’s my coat?”

-Suddenly a lengthy but hushed conversation broke out between the ticket inspector and a passenger a few rows ahead of us, complete with plenty of intense hand gestures and furrowed brows.
+Suddenly a lengthy but hushed conversation in Croatian broke out between the ticket inspector and a passenger a few rows ahead of us, complete with plenty of intense hand gestures and furrowed brows.
 The ticket inspector looked at me and pointed, and the other man nodded.
 Using the corners of the seats he clawed his way toward us and said “Excuse me, you lost something on train?”.

 “Yeah, my coat,” I sighed wearily, my head resting on my fist.